Never, Ever Leave the Scene of The Accident

 Posted On behalf of Pfeifer Morgan & Stesiak on Jun 12, 2012 in Personal Liability

-However much that may feel like the case, leaving the scene of an accident is absolutely the wrong call.
+You may feel the need to flee the scene, but leaving an accident is absolutely the wrong call.
 It’s illegal.

 From a legal standpoint, you have to be on the scene of the accident to give your statement to the police when they arrive.
 Furthermore, you always want to be there to give your version of events as they took place.
 Even if the other driver seems “nice,” remember that they are a stranger, and they have a vested interest in the accident being declared your fault.
 Even for what seems like a minor fender-bender, there needs to be a legal record of the accident for you to file an insurance claim, and the damage to your vehicle (and your injuries) may be more extensive than appears to be the case.